Workspace Data Isolation & Multi-Tenant Security

 Can Instafill employees read my documents?

-In normal operations, support staff do not access customer data without explicit permission from the customer.
-For regulated industries requiring contractual limitations on staff access, this can be addressed in a BAA or DPA.
+For regulated industries requiring contractual limitations documented in writing, this can be addressed in a BAA or DPA.
+Contact sales.

 What happens if there's a bug in the workspace filter?

 The cryptographic layer provides defense in depth for exactly this scenario.
 If a query somehow returned records from the wrong workspace, those records would be encrypted with the wrong workspace's key.
-The application would attempt decryption with the requesting workspace's key and fail — the data would be unreadable garbage.
+The application would attempt decryption with the requesting workspace's key and fail - the data would be unreadable.

 The likelihood of both the database filter and the cryptographic isolation failing simultaneously is extremely low.
 The systems are independent and failure modes do not compound.